ppeble/emissary-ingress.dev/content/en/docs/2.5/topics/running/scaling.md

-# Performance and scaling $productName$
+# Performance and scaling Emissary

 Scaling any cloud native application is inherently domain specific, however the content here reflects common issues, tips, and tricks that come up frequently.

 ## Performance dimensions

-The performance of $productName$'s control plane can be characterized along a number of different dimensions:
+The performance of Emissary's control plane can be characterized along a number of different dimensions:

  - The number of `TLSContext` resources.